hshata/activation_functions/README.md

 # activation_functions
-NN activation functions animation [Sigmoid, ReLU, Binary Step Function, and Tanh].
+Neural Network activation functions animation.
+Featuring Sigmoid, ReLU, Binary Step Function, and Tanh functions.

+To use the ActivationFunctions.py, make sure to install matplotlib and numpy.